vamshi200/iot-kinesis-simulator/README.md

 ## Contact

-For questions or support, reach out to [Your Name or Email].
+For questions or support, reach out to vammshi0204@gmail.com.

 ---

 # Summary

-The **iot-kinesis-simulator** offers a complete solution to simulate, stream, and process IoT sensor data using AWS Kinesis and related services.
+The iot-kinesis-simulator offers a complete solution to simulate, stream, and process IoT sensor data using AWS Kinesis and related services.
 It empowers developers to build and test real-time data pipelines in a scalable, cost-effective, and realistic environment, advancing skills in cloud streaming architectures and IoT analytics.

 ---